 ILNA Points – learn about the categories in which you can earn points

-Blueprints – Review the certification blueprint to identify topics that qualify for points in specific subject areas
+Test Content Outlines (Blueprints) – Review the certification test content outline to identify topics that qualify for points in specific subject areas

 AOCN® & CPON® Renewals